 Date Written: April 30, 2018

 This Article challenges that consensus.
-Drawing upon new research into the original meaning of the Seat of Government Clause and early historical practice, it shows that Article III’s judicial protections were long believed to apply to the District.
-Furthermore, it shows that the various functional justifications for non-Article III adjudication do not apply to courts in the District.
-In short, this Article demonstrates that the current D.C. court system very likely violates Article III.
+It shows that, as a historical matter, Article III’s judicial protections were long believed to apply to the District.
+And it demonstrates that the various functional justifications for non-Article III adjudication do not apply to courts in the capital.
+In short, this Article demonstrates that the current D.C. court system likely violates Article III.

-For residents of D.C. who have been deprived of their right to an Article III tribunal, this conclusion should be significant in its own right, as the right to an Article III judge has long been viewed as an essential constitutional protection.
-Indeed, the modern history of the D.C. court system reveals the troubling influence of crime and race on Congress’s decision to create a non-Article III court system in the nation’s capital.
+This conclusion should be significant in its own right, since the right to an Article III judge has long been viewed as an essential constitu-tional safeguard.
+Indeed, the modern history of the D.C. court sys- tem reveals the troubling influence of crime and race on Congress’s decision to create a non-Article III court system in the capital.
 But the historical research presented in this Article also has broader implica-tions outside the seat of government.
 Most directly, it suggests a new limit on Congress’s power to create non-Article III tribunals on public lands.

 Suggested Citation: Suggested Citation